Regis College

 Two-Year Program

 The two-year program consists of the advanced course, preceded by a four-week summer ROTC basic course at Ft.
 Knox, Kentucky.
-Veterans or students who have participated in three years of Junior ROTC or Civil Air Patrol may be eligible to enroll in the advanced course without attendance at basic camp or completion of the basic course.
-Inquiries on advanced course students must obtain permission from the Professor of Military Science (PMS).
+Veterans, reservists, or students who have participated in three years of Junior ROTC or Civil Air Patrol may be eligible to enroll in the advanced course without attendance at basic camp or completion of the basic course.
+For inquiries on advanced course students must obtain permission from the Professor of Military Science (PMS) at one of the above-mentioned schools.

 Scholarship Programs

-Four-year college scholarships are available to high school seniors who should apply before December 1 of their senior year.
-Competition for two- and three-year scholarships is open to all university students, regardless of academic major and whether or not they are currently enrolled in ROTC.
+Competition for two and three-year scholarships is open to all university students, Regardless of academic major and whether or not they are currently enrolled in ROTC.
 Scholarship students receive full tuition and mandatory laboratory fees, a book allowance, and an allowance of $300 to $500 per month during the academic year.
-Students interested in the scholarship program should contact the Enrollment offices at 303-492-3549 no later than the beginning of the spring semester to apply for the following academic year.
+Students interested in the scholarship program should contact the Enrollment offices at 303-492-6495 no later than the beginning of the spring semester to apply for the following academic year.

 Simultaneous Membership Program